 - Developing tolerance in the form of either of the following:

 - Intoxication requires greater amounts of opioid use than it did previously

 - The same dose of opioid over the same amount of time results in weaker effects

 - Developing withdrawal in the form of either of the following:

 - Individuals displays characteristics of Opioid Withdrawal Syndrome

 - Symptoms of withdrawal diminish as a result of the use of opioids (or similar substances)

-Methadone, a synthetic opioid that eliminates withdrawal symptoms and relieves craving, has been used successfully for more than 30 years to treat people addicted to heroin as well as opiates.
+Methadone, a synthetic opioid that eliminates withdrawal symptoms and relieves craving, has been used successfully for more than 30 years to treat people addicted to heroin as well as other opiates.
 Studies show that treatment for opioid addiction using methadone at an adequate dosage level combined with behavioral therapy reduces death rates and many health problems associated with opioid abuse.
-Buprenorphine, another synthetic opioid, is a more recently approved medication for treating addiction to heroin and other opiates.
-It can be prescribed in a physician's office.
+Buprenorphine, another synthetic opioid, is a more recently approved medication for treating opioid addiction; it can be prescribed in a physician's office.